arshaali/artificial-trust-task-allocation/code/results/spss/README.md

 ## Case II Results and Statistical Testing

 The results for statistical testing from the ATTA and Tsarouchi et al. (+0.1) task allocation methods in case II are in `dataprep_caseII_pos10.csv`.
-The results for statistical testing from the ATTA and Tsarouchi et al. (-0.1) task allocation methods in case II are in `dataprep_caseII_neg10.csv`.Statistical testing was done on the metrics of team performance, human performance, robot performance, and team total reward.
+The results for statistical testing from the ATTA and Tsarouchi et al. (-0.1) task allocation methods in case II are in `dataprep_caseII_neg10.csv`.
+Statistical testing was done on the metrics of team performance, human performance, robot performance, and team total reward.

 More results from ATTA for case II, including covergence offsets, are in `dataprep_attaonly_caseII.csv`.